GuyZwer/augmented-reality-with-python/README.md

 	libavcodec.so.54 file it dosnt contin the the value 'vpx_codec_vp9_dx_algo', so I deside to carry on. on the ~/.bashtc I added the path as follow: export PYTHONPATH=$PYTHONPATH:/usr/lib/python2.7/site-packages
+	I log out and come back again and that I accomplish the yum update command. after that I 'make' again and I have no error and it finish successfully

+	Now connect to python and type import cv2, and HOLLA! it works!!!